Ejection fraction: What does it measure? | Beacon Health System Ejection fraction: What does it measure? | Beacon Health System

 Answer Section

 Ejection fraction is a measurement of the percentage of blood leaving the heart each time it squeezes.
 When the heart squeezes, it's called a contraction.
-Ejection fraction is just one of many tests your health care provider may use to see how your heart works.
+Ejection fraction is just one of many tests your healthcare professional may use to see how your heart works.

-The heart contracts and relaxes.
-When the heart contracts, it pumps out — ejects — blood from the two lower heart chambers, called ventricles.
+The heart squeezes and relaxes.
+When the heart squeezes, it pumps out — or ejects — blood from the two lower heart chambers, called ventricles.
 When the heart relaxes, the ventricles refill with blood.
 No matter how forceful the contraction, the heart can never pump all the blood out of a ventricle.
 The term "ejection fraction" is the amount of blood — as a percentage — that's pumped out of a filled ventricle with each heartbeat.

 The ejection fraction is usually measured only in the left ventricle.
 The left ventricle is the heart's main pumping chamber.
-It pumps oxygen-rich blood up into the body's main artery, called the aorta.
+It pumps oxygen-rich blood to the body's main artery, called the aorta.
 The blood then goes to the rest of the body.

 According to the American Heart Association: